 If specified, mesh layers are generated on selected surfaces and adjusted to the main mesh in the Layer addition step.

-Finally in the last step, Mesh quality assessment, the final mesh is checked for illegal/bad cells and further iterations are performed until the quality standards are attained.
+Finally, in the Mesh quality assessment step, the final mesh is checked for illegal/bad cells and further iterations are performed until the quality standards are attained.

 These four steps are described and illustrated in brief detail below: